-This Amended 8-K contains "forward-looking" statements, including statements regarding the Bank Acquisition and the time when FRHC anticipates filing an amendment to this Amended Report providing financial statements and financial information that comply with the requirements of Item 9.01.
+This Second Amendment contains "forward-looking" statements.
 All forward-looking statements are subject to uncertainty and changes in circumstances.
 Forward-looking statements are not guarantees of future results or performance and involve risks, assumptions and uncertainties that could cause actual events or results to differ materially from the events or results described in, or anticipated by, the forward-looking statements.
-Factors that could materially affect such forward-looking statements include delays in: (i) completion of the Audited Financials; (ii) preparation of any required revisions to the Interim Financials or Pro Formas; (iii) receipt of the required consent of Ernst & Young and (iv) preparation and filing of an amendment to this Amended 8-K to file such information with the Commission, possible changes to the Incorporated Financial Information as a result of conforming them to the applicable auditing standard, potential adverse reactions or changes to business or employee relationships, responses of competitors in reaction to the Bank Acquisition, FRHC's ability to successful integrate the Bank's operations with its existing business and operations, the impact of changes to the Bank's business focus post-acquisition, the ability to realize anticipated synergies following the Bank Acquisition, uncertainty of anticipated results of operations of the combined entity post-acquisition, as well as economic, business and regulatory risks and other factors identified in FRHC's periodic and current reports filed with the Commission.
-All forward-looking statements are made only as of the date of this Amended 8-K and FRHC assumes no obligation to update forward-looking statements to reflect subsequent events or circumstances.
-Readers should not place undue reliance on these forw
+Factors that could materially affect such forward-looking statements include potential adverse reactions or changes to business or employee relationships, responses of competitors in reaction to the acquisition of the Bank, FRHC's ability to successful integrate the Bank's operations with its existing business and operations, the impact of changes to the Bank's business focus post-acquisition, the ability to realize anticipated synergies, uncertainty of anticipated results of operations of the combined entity post-acquisition, as well as economic, business and regulatory risks and other factors identified in FRHC's periodic and current reports filed with the Commission.
+All forward-looking statements are made only as of the date of this Second Amendment and FRHC assumes no obligation to update forward-looking statements to reflect subsequent events or circumstances.
+Readers should not place undue reliance on these forward-looking statements.